sarcilav/heroku-bartender/README.markdown

-    -t, --target=TARGET              The target is the git remote in which you want to deploy (default heroku) --user=USER                  The user to login using HTTP Basic Auth --password=PASSWORD          The password to login using HTTP Basic Auth -c, --commits=COUNT              The maximum number of commits to display (default 100)
+    -t, --target=TARGET              The target is the git remote in which you want to deploy (default heroku) --user=USER                  The user to login using HTTP Basic Auth --password=PASSWORD          The password to login using HTTP Basic Auth --commits-per-page           The maximun number of commits that you want to see in each page

 For now you must run `heroku-bartender` inside your repo dir